coda/packs-sdk/docs/guides/blocks/sync-tables.md

 ## Naming

-The name of a sync table can only contain letters, numbers, and underscores.
-By convention sync table names are written in upper camel case, like `BugReports`.
+The name of a sync table is visible to the user, and can only contain letters, numbers, and underscores.
+We recommend following these conventions:

+- Select a plural noun corresponding to the item represented by each row.
+For example, `Products` or `Sales`.
+  {: .yes}
+- For multiple words, use upper camel case.
+For example, `BugReports`.
+  {: .yes}
+- Don't include the Pack name in the name of the table.
+For example, use `Tasks` instead of `TodoistTasks`.
+  {: .no}
+- Don't use adjectives in sync table names.
+For example, `ActiveProducts` or `RecentSales`.<br>
+  In these cases it is better to have a single sync table for all items of the same type, and then add parameters that allow users to filter by certain criteria.
+  {: .no}

 In some areas of the UI, such as the settings pane, the name will be rewritten to add spaces ("BugReports" => "Bug Reports") for readability.

-We recommend that you don't prefix your table with the name of your Pack, as that is done automatically in some contexts.
+!!! warning
+    Changing the name of a sync table will break any existing docs that use it.
+When creating your Pack select your names carefully.

 ## Identity